hyekyung-hannah/hyekyung-hannah.github.io/index.md

 ## News

-- December 7, 2020 -- Today I started as a research scientist at FAIR Paris!
+- December 7, 2021 -- Today I started as a research scientist at FAIR Paris!
 Looking forward to this new adventure :).

-- August 29, 2020 -- Jelle Zuidema and I were interviewed by Trouw, the resulting two page (!) [article](Trouw-29-08-2020-article.pdf) appeared today!
+- August 29, 2020 -- Our team won a prize

-- July 9, 2020 -- Check out this nice <a href="https://resources.illc.uva.nl/illc-blog/lightening-up-the-black-box/">blog post</a> that <a href="https://resources.illc.uva.nl/illc-blog/lightening-up-the-black-box/" target="_blank">Iris Proff</a> wrote about me and my research!
+- July 9, 2020 -- My first conference paper is accepted!

 - August 1, 2019 -- I joined <a href="https://signal.korea.ac.kr" target="_blank">Signal Processing and Advanced Intelligence Lab.</a> as a student intern.